What Influences Interest Rates in New Zealand? A Simple Guide for First Home Buyers

 Inflation refers to the increase in prices over time.
 When inflation is high, everyday costs like food, rent, and fuel rise quickly.

-For first home buyers, inflation is often the hidden driver behind changes in mortgage rates.
-Even if you are not tracking it closely, it is influencing the cost of your future repayments.
+For first home buyers, inflation is an important background influence on mortgage rates.
+Even if you are not tracking it closely, it can affect the cost of future repayments through monetary-policy and market expectations.

 Need personalised guidance?